 - Changing your baby’s position can help move those gas bubbles that need to be released.

 - Give your baby a nice calm environment when feeding, this will make them feel more comfortable and not rushed.

 Something to keep in mind

 Relax and enjoy your baby.
-There’s no definitive age to stop burping your baby, but as your little one gets older his digestive system will become stronger, making burping them less necessary.
-Also, when you learn how to burp a baby, remember there is also no ‘right way’ to go about burping your baby.
-As a new parent, feel the liberty to try multiple combinations of feeding and burping positions, and find out what works best for you when taking care of your little one.
+There’s no definitive age to stop burping your baby, but as your little one gets older their digestive system will become stronger, making burping them less necessary.
+Also, when you learn how to burp a baby, remember there is also no “right way” to go about burping your baby.
+As a new parent, feel the liberty to try multiple combinations of feeding and burping positions and find out what works best for you when taking care of your little one.